-We’ve all heard the need to support local businesses.
-Buy local, eat local, go local.
+We’ve all heard the craze around supporting local businesses.
+Buy local, they say, eat local, they shout, go local, they promote.
 But sometimes buying locally can be difficult—whether in price, availability or convenience.
-Still, choosing community businesses can be worthwhile and worth advocating.
+Still, choosing community businesses actually can be worthwhile, and even worth advocating.

 1. Strengthen your local economy.

-According to Civic Economics, for every dollar you spend at an independent business, 3 times more money is returned into the local economy, compared to that spent at a larger chain (50 times more compared to an online retailer).
-This money is going right back into the community you live and work in, helping support valuable programs for yourself and your family.
+According to Civic Economics, for every dollar you spend at an independent business, 3x more money is returned into the local economy, compared to that spent at a larger chain (50x more compared to an online retailer).
+This money is going right back into the community you live and work in, helping to support valuable programs for yourself and your family.

-Small businesses often give back to the community in other ways: donating, buying or financially backing other independent groups.
+Small businesses often give back to the community in other ways, whether donating, buying or financially backing other independent groups.
 When small businesses are strong, the community and local economy are strengthened as well.